Dr. Cathy Hohenegger

-Dr. Cathy Hohenegger (Max Planck Institute for Meteorology, Hamburg, DE) is a climate scientist whose work has been central to advancing km-scale modeling of moist convection from weather to climate applications.
+(Max Planck Institute for Meteorology, Hamburg, DE) is a climate scientist whose work has been central to advancing km-scale modeling of moist convection from weather to climate applications.
 Trained at ETH Zurich, she investigated the predictability of convection at the dawn of km-scale numerical weather prediction, followed by postdoctoral work at ETH and the University of Washington.
-Since 2010, she has led an independent research group at MPI-M, focusing on the dynamical controls of deep convection and land–ocean precipitation feedbacks.
-She has co-led the development of global km-scale climate models, culminating in the first fully coupled water–energy–carbon cycle simulation at 1.25 km resolution, recognized by the 2025 Gordon Bell Prize in climate modeling.
+Since 2011, she has led a research group at MPI-M, receiving her habilitation in 2021.
+Her research at MPI-M has focused on the dynamical controls of deep convection and land–ocean precipitation feedbacks.
+She has co-led the development of global km-scale climate models.
+Now she is excited by the next step, using km-scale earth system models to understand the coupling between water and carbon, which has culminated in the production of the first fully coupled water–energy–carbon cycle simulation at 1.25 km resolution, recognized by the 2025 Gordon Bell Prize in climate modeling.

 Invited speakers